 What is String Pool in Java?

-A string is a set of characters that are always enclosed in double-quotes.
+A string is a set of characters always enclosed in double quotes.
 A string can also be defined alternatively as an array of characters.
-But in addition, strings in Java are treated as objects.
-This means that they have certain properties and methods which can be invoked on them.
+In addition, strings in Java are treated as objects.
+This means they have certain properties and methods that can be invoked.

 As you probably know, strings are immutable in nature.
-What this means is that they have a constant value and even if they are altered, instead of reflecting the alterations in the original string, a new object is created.
-This immutability is achieved through String Pool.
+That means strings have a constant value, and even if they are altered, a new object is created instead of reflecting the alterations in the original string.
+This immutability is achieved through the String Pool.

-You may notice we are mentioning strings are created in the heap memory so one question that may come into your mind is “Why are strings stored in heap memory?”
-This is a great question and we will help you to clear this confusion.
+You may notice we are mentioning strings are created in the heap memory, so one question that may come into your mind is, “Why are strings stored in heap memory?”
+This is a great question; we will help clear up this confusion.

 When we talk about memory in programming, there are two types: